We are reader supported. This post contains affiliate links. If you use these links to buy something we may earn a commission. Thanks.

 Moonstone Succulent Care Pachyphytum

 Moonstone succulents are a beautiful addition to any garden or home.
+Here’s some quick tips on how to grow them:

-Moonstone Succulent Care Key Takeaways:
+Moonstone Succulent Care Tips:

 • Moonstone succulents, scientific name Pachyphytum oviferum, thrive with bright, indirect sunlight, well-draining soil, and minimal watering.